 “For every time that I was hungry, beaten or was tortured with experiments, I was hitting back by keeping my mother’s diamonds.” — Irene Zisblatt, the Miami Herald, 19 Dec., 2008

-Born Chana Seigelstein in Hungary around 1931, Zisblatt remained silent for 50 years, deciding to go public with her account of suffering, torture, medical experimentation and eventual escape from the notorious Auschwitz concentration camp in Poland after having been inspired by the Steven Spielberg film, Schindler’s List.
-She would later appear in the award winning documentary film by Steven Spielberg, The Last Days, which centered around five Hungarian holocaust survivors.
+Born Chana Seigelstein in Hungary around 1931, Zisblatt remained silent for 50 years, deciding to go public with her account of suffering, torture, medical experimentation and eventual escape from the notorious Auschwitz concentration camp in Poland, after having been inspired by the Steven Spielberg film, Schindler’s List.
+She would later appear in Spielberg’s award winning documentary film, The Last Days, which was centered around five Hungarian holocaust survivors.

 At the center of Zisblatt’s tragic story, the complete version of which is available in her book, The Fifth Diamond, are four diamonds given to her by her mother “to be used to buy bread should she ever find herself hungry”.
 A copy of the Miami Herald article is provided here for reference since we will be examining it rather closely:

 Special to The Miami Herald

 Her mother gave her four diamonds to be used to buy bread should she ever find herself hungry during World War II, but those diamonds gave Irene Weisberg Zisblatt the fortitude to survive the Holocaust.

 “I can not buy bread with your diamonds, mother, but as long as I am alive they will stay with me,” she wrote in her memoir, The Fifth Diamond: The Story of Irene Weisberg Zisblatt.

 A resident of Pembroke Pines since 1990, Zisblatt recently discussed her book and appearance in Steven Spielberg’s documentary, The Last Days, at Nova Southeastern University.